Thinking Fast, Thinking Wrong: Intuitiveness Modulates LLM Counterfactual Reasoning in Policy Evaluation: Introduction

 This classification is inspired by dual-process theory from cognitive psychology \citep{kahneman2011thinking, stanovich2000individual, evans2003two}: obvious cases can be solved by fast, intuitive ``System~1'' processing, while counter-intuitive cases require slow, deliberative ``System~2'' reasoning that overrides the initial heuristic response.

-We evaluate four frontier LLMs---GPT-5.2, Claude Sonnet~4, Claude Opus~4.6, and GPT-4.1---across five prompting strategies (na\"ive, expert persona, chain-of-thought, structured reasoning, and adversarial framing) with 3 repetitions per condition, yielding 2,400 experimental trials.
+We evaluate four frontier LLMs---GPT-5.2, Claude Sonnet~4.5, Claude Opus~4.6, and GPT-4.1---across five prompting strategies (na\"ive, expert persona, chain-of-thought, structured reasoning, and adversarial framing) with 10 repetitions per condition, yielding \statNtrials{} experimental trials.
 We analyze the results using mixed-effects logistic regression to properly account for the nested structure of the data.

-Our key findings are: (1) a \textbf{CoT paradox}---chain-of-thought prompting dramatically improves accuracy on obvious cases (main-effect OR $\approx$ 26) but this benefit \emph{is nearly eliminated} on counter-intuitive ones (interaction OR = 0.053, $p < 0.001$); (2) \textbf{intuitiveness as the dominant factor}, with case-level random intercepts explaining 53.7\% of variance (ICC = 0.537); and (3) a \textbf{knowledge--reasoning dissociation}, where citation-based familiarity is unrelated to accuracy ($p = 0.53$), suggesting models possess relevant knowledge but fail to reason with it when findings contradict intuition.
-Overall accuracy of 81.3\% masks critical failures precisely where counterfactual reasoning matters most.
+Our key findings are: (1) a \textbf{CoT paradox}---chain-of-thought prompting substantially improves accuracy on obvious cases (main-effect OR = \statORcotMain{}) but this benefit \emph{is attenuated} on counter-intuitive ones (interaction OR = \statORCotXCI{}, $p$ \statPCotXCI{}); (2) \textbf{intuitiveness as the dominant factor}, with case-level random intercepts capturing the majority of variance (ICC = \statICC{}); and (3) a \textbf{knowledge--reasoning dissociation}, where citation-based familiarity is unrelated to accuracy ($p =$ \statPfam{}), suggesting models possess relevant knowledge but fail to reason with it when findings contradict intuition.
+Overall accuracy of \statAccOverall{}\% masks critical failures precisely where counterfactual reasoning matters most.